-Oh the guilt of literally throwing money in the garbage… am I the only one who struggles to stop wasting food?!
+Oh the guilt of literally throwing money in the garbage… (I know I am not the only one who has struggled to stop wasting food)

 I have been (past tense) one of the worst food-wasting offenders.
 Week after week I’d end up throwing out an avocado, a pepper, half a package of bacon, a Tupperware or two of questionable leftovers.
 I never thought of it as acceptable, but I seemed to be totally unable to control the waste.
 It was like it was just… happening.